paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 **(b) Immediate notification for emergency designation** In the case of a designation of an individual or entity, or the assets of an individual or entity, as having been found to have engaged in terrorist activities, the Secretary of the Treasury shall report such designation within 24 hours of such a designation to the appropriate congressional committees.

-**(c) Submittal date of reports to congressional intelligence committees** In the case of the reports required to be submitted under subsection (a) of this section to the congressional intelligence committees, the submittal dates for such reports shall be as provided in [section 3106 of this title](./chapter-044-national-security.md#section-3106).
+**(c) Submittal date of reports to congressional intelligence committees** In the case of the reports required to be submitted under subsection (a) to the congressional intelligence committees, the submittal dates for such reports shall be as provided in [section 3106 of this title](./chapter-044-national-security.md#section-3106).

 **(d) Appropriate congressional committees defined** In this section, the term “appropriate congressional committees” means the following: